 Retrospective Coherence

-- Definition: Refers to the process of making sense of past events by constructing a narrative that explains them in a coherent and logical way.
+- Definition: The process of making sense of past events by constructing a narrative that explains them coherently and logically.

 - Key Features: